Z2HENG/HAML/README.md

 ## Code and Dataset

-The code will be made public available after the paper is accepted.
+The code will be made publicly available upon acceptance of the paper.

 ## Overview